Davao city guide

 Getting around the city

 Inside the city, movement is still mostly road-based.
-Jeepneys, taxis, private cars, motorcycles, and buses carry daily traffic across long corridors such as J.P.
-Laurel Avenue, McArthur Highway, Quimpo Boulevard, and diversion-road routes.
+Traditional jeepneys have a base fare of ₱14 for the first four kilometers while modern blue buses and beeps start at ₱17.
+These carry daily traffic across long corridors such as J.P.
+Laurel Avenue, McArthur Highway, and Quimpo Boulevard.

 The Davao Coastal Road has added a major bypass and public recreation edge along Davao Gulf.
 Ecoland remains important for buses heading toward Digos, General Santos, Cotabato, Kidapawan, Tagum, Mati, and other Mindanao destinations.